 8. Spend some time in the Old Town District.
 Here you’ll find a plethora of restaurants, attractions and museums like the Museum of World Treasures and a lively nightlife scene.

-12. Experience African American culture by learning about the Dockum Drug Store Sit-in of 1958, visiting The Kansas African American Museum or enjoying soul food at a local eatery.
+12. Experience African American culture by learning about the Dockum Drug Store Sit-in of 1958, visiting The Kansas African American Museum or enjoying any of Wichita’s Black experiences.

 13. Become one with nature at Botanica Wichita and be sure to ride the carousel!
 It’s one of only five Allan Herschell carousels left in the world.

 16. Get fitted for the perfect hat at Hatman Jack’s in Historic Delano.
-Or, have a pair of shoes handcrafted to your style at Aida Stenholm.
+Then, explore Wichita’s unique districts for even more handmade finds.